Harsh reality: Your employees work for you because they get paid.

 - Update payroll records: Reflect the latest pay period's data, including hours worked, salary adjustments, and any other changes.

-- File payroll tax forms: Complete and file all necessary payroll tax forms, such as Form 941 (Employer's Quarterly Federal Tax Return), and state or local tax forms.
+- File payroll tax forms: Complete and file all necessary payroll tax forms, such as Form 941 (Employer's Quarterly Federal Tax Return), Form WH-347 for certified payroll, and state or local tax forms.

 - Store payroll records securely: Safely store all payroll-related documents - including pay stubs, payroll reports, tax forms, and other records, as required by law.